IIITB-ARUL/RISC_V-LASER_SECURITY_ALARM_SYSTEM/README.md

 riscv64-unknown-elf-gcc -march=rv64i -mabi=lp64 -ffreestanding -o out test2.c
 spike pk out
 ```
-Here the alarmstate is initially set to zero and the laser is always turned on.Now the sensor is set to zero(sensorPin=0) whic denotes some object is detected.Now the alarmstate is set to 1and the buzzer is turned on.Then it checks for the buttonPin.here the buttonPin is 1 which makes the buzzer go off and the alarmstate is set to zero(alarmstate=0).
+Here the alarmstate is initially set to zero and the laser is always turned on.Now the sensor is set to zero(sensorPin=0) which denotes some object is detected.Now the alarmstate is set to 1and the buzzer is turned on.Then it checks for the buttonPin.here the buttonPin is 1 which makes the buzzer go off and the alarmstate is set to zero(alarmstate=0).

 ![spike1](https://github.com/IIITB-ARUL/RISC_V-SECURITY_ALARM_SYSTEM/assets/140998631/57848571-2f8f-4985-a2ae-e0767a664eef)

+Now the sensor is set to one (sensorPin=1) no object is detected the buzzer remains off.